-NAU has innovative “2NAU” partnerships with most community colleges throughout the state, providing affordable and convenient options for transferring into a four-year NAU bachelor’s degree program.
+NAU has innovative “2NAU” partnerships with all community colleges throughout the state, providing affordable and convenient options for transferring into a four-year NAU bachelor’s degree program.
 Through 2NAU, you’ll begin your coursework at your community college, then transfer to NAU in Flagstaff, online, or at one of our many statewide locations.
 Once you complete the program, you’ll graduate with two degrees: an associate’s degree from your community college and an NAU bachelor’s degree.

 We recommend signing up for this program at least two semesters before you are ready to transfer to maximize the benefits.

 Involved – Access to many NAU resources, guidance, and mentoring.

 Seamless – Enjoy a smooth transition to NAU when you have completed your community college courses.

 Scholarship – Receive a merit based 2NAU scholarship of up to $1,000 per term for those who qualify.

 Contact your local Student Service Coordinator if you have questions.